Why your multi-agent system fails silently, and how to detect it

 For coordination breakdown: count cross-agent reference rates.
 If agent A sends N messages and agent B never references any of them, that is a coordination failure even if agent B "responded".

-Heuristic detectors beat LLM judges on TRAIL
+Heuristic detectors beat LLM judges structurally

 The full failure taxonomy and detector source are at github.com/Pisama-AI.
 The pipeline is MIT-licensed.